FACT-Finder-Web-Components/documentation/markdown/en/overview-communication.md

 ### Detailed Overview of Communication
 The following image illustrates the 5 steps to enrich search response with latest data from 3rd party services.
  Steps marked in __orange__ are meant to be performed by the shop.
- Steps in __blue__ are meant to be performed automatically by Web Components.
+ Steps in __blue__ are meant to be performed automatically by FACT-Finder Web Components.

 ![Folie2.PNG](../../images/kommunikation/Folie2.PNG)